mlgualtieri/CSS-Exfil-Protection/README.md

 ---

 ### Release notes
+#### Version 1.0.15
+Released Jun.
+22, 2019
+* Bugfix to remove debug logs in Firefox (reported by unsmell)
+* Version bumped for Chrome to keep version parity, but no other edits to Chrome plugin.

 #### Version 1.0.14
 Released Jun.
 17, 2019
 * Bugfix to properly scan relative path cross-domain stylesheets includes (issue #14) (reported by Firefox user CStark)